farhadi/webextract/README.md

 Where can I report bugs, suggestions and feature requests?
 ----------------------------------------------------------
-Either you can send your reports using project's issue tracker at http://github.com/farhadi/WebExtract/issues or contact me directly using email at <a.farhadi@gmail.com>.
+Either you can send your reports using [WebExtract's issue tracker](http://github.com/farhadi/webextract/issues) or contact me directly using email at <a.farhadi@gmail.com>.